TUM-DSE/Coyote-orig/compile_coyote.md

 cd Coyote
 git checkout c7e475e
 ```
-We are currently not using any specifi commit but just the latest one.
+We are currently not using any specific commit but just the latest one.

 # Compile Coyote Shell
 ```
-cd Coyote/hw/
+cd Coyote/
-mkdir build && cd build
+mkdir build_perf_fpga_hw && cd build_perf_fpga_hw
-cmake .. -DFDEV_NAME=u50 -DEXAMPLE=bmark_fpga
+/usr/bin/cmake ../hw/ -DFDEV_NAME=u50 -DEXAMPLE=perf_host
 make shell
 make compile
 ```
+You can also check the original [workflow](https://github.com/fpgasystems/Coyote/blob/master/.github/workflows/build_base.yml) for up-to-date compile instructions.

 # Program FPGA with Coyote Shell

-Use vivado to write the bitstream located in `Coyote/hw/build/bitstreams/cyt_top.bit`.
+Use vivado to write the bitstream located in `Coyote/build_perf_fpga_hw/bitstreams/cyt_top.bit`.
 This is required if the server is rebooted.

 A tcl script can be used to streamline this process.
 An example is shown below.
 ```